vivid-planet/comet/docs/docs/migration/migration-from-v6-to-v7.md

     + import { ContentScopeControls } from "@comet/cms-admin";
     ```

+#### TODO: New Toolbar

+// TODO

+// brave-kiwis-pay.md
+// curly-pillows-decide.md
+// fifty-keys-sit.md
+// giant-ladybugs-greet.md

 ### @comet/admin-theme

 #### `Chip` theme rework

 If you use MUI's `Chip` anywhere in your project, check if the styling still looks as intended.
-Otherwise, adjust it to your needs.

 #### `Typography` theme rework

-The theme of `Typography` was changed for most variants.
+All variants of `Typography` were reworked.
 Check if the styling still looks as intended in your application.

 #### Colors

--   Colors in all palettes were changed
+Colors in all palettes were changed.
+The most notable changes are

--   Most notable changes:
-    -   The grey palette (neutrals) were reworked
+-   The grey palette (neutrals) was completely reworked.
+Almost all color values changed
 -   The secondary palette is now grey instead of green

 Check if the styling still looks as intended in your application.